 Sometimes, only some of the titles I’ve bookmarked show up.
 I think this happens more often after I’ve already listened to several audiobooks in a month so it might be part of the algorithm, but it’s annoying.
 I still want to see what I have in my queue, even if I can’t listen to them until my payment renews in the next month.

 I also wish the app would be more straightforward and mark the books that are popular titles that will be limited by the algorithm.

 It really is a great value.
 Even if I only get to listen to 2 or 3 new Audiobooks in a month, it’s still only $8.99, which is far cheaper than buying 2 or 3 credits on Audible.

 If I want to listen to a brand new hit audiobook, Scribd is the first place I want to look because I know that the library wait on that type of book will be forever long.

-Scribd also has a really great selection of books.
+Scribd also has a really great selection of books, over a million titles.
 Even after I get pegged by the algorithm, I’ve found so many great middle grade and YA books, and classics to fill in if I still need more audiobooks before my month renews.

 And for many people, listening to 2 or 3 audiobooks in a month is plenty.

 While audiobooks are the main thing that I have been using Scribd for, it’s also worth mentioning that a subscription also includes access to sheet music, kindle books, podcasts, documents and even magazines.
 That’s a lot for the $8.99 monthly price tag!